Brunomachadob/ddgw/books/genesis.md

 ### God's rest

 We have to take into consideration that this was **not really a literal rest**, not as we need to rest after work, for example.

-But I believe in someway a type of analogy for us, that he stopped with the creation, the creation task was ticked on His list.
+I believe this some kind of analogy for us, that he stopped with the creation, the creation task was ticked on His list.

 We also have indications in other books that **God continues to work**, including in the 7th day, our Saturday.